syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/create-read-edit-master-slide-and-layout-slide-in-c-sharp.md

 ## Create a custom LayoutSlide

 The real-world scenarios always require more predefined templates.
-The Syncfusion PowerPoint library lets you build your own custom layout designs and use them to create individual slides.
+The Syncfusion&reg; PowerPoint library lets you build your own custom layout designs and use them to create individual slides.

 The following code example demonstrates how to create new custom layout slide and access layout slide in Presentation.